ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 **Docs:** https://www.vaultproject.io/docs/agent/autoauth

-- Automatically authicate client and manage token
+- Vault agent's ability to automatically authicate client and manage token
 - Renewal of token when possible
 - **Method**
   - Auth method used to authenticate with server (ie. userpass, approle, etc)